dotnet/aspnetcore/CONTRIBUTING.md

 Within that set, we have additionally marked issues that are good candidates for first-time contributors.
 Those do not require too much familiarity with the framework and are more novice-friendly.
 Those are marked with the `good first issue` label.
 The full list of such issues can be found at [https://aka.ms/aspnet/goodfirstissues](https://aka.ms/aspnet/goodfirstissues).

-If there is some other area not included here where you want to contribute to, first open an issue to describe the problem you are trying to solve and state that you're willing to contribute a fix for it.
-We will then discuss that issue, whether we think it belongs in the platform, and the best approach to solve it.
+If you would like to make a contribution to an area not documented here, first open an issue with a description of the change you would like to make and the problem it solves so it can be discussed before a pull request is submitted.

 ### Before writing code